Park Hotels & Resorts Inc. (PK) Stock: A Look at the Analyst Recommendations

 BMO Capital Markets gave a rating of “Market Perform” to PK, setting the target price at $18 in the report published on August 16th of the previous year.

-During the last 5 trading sessions, PK fell by -6.35%, which changed the moving average for the period of 200-days by -33.33% in comparison to the 20-day moving average, which settled at $13.47.
-In addition, Park Hotels & Resorts Inc. saw 3.82% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PK fell by -3.60%, which changed the moving average for the period of 200-days by -36.61% in comparison to the 20-day moving average, which settled at $13.25.
+In addition, Park Hotels & Resorts Inc. saw 0.00% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading